architsharma97/VisualQA/README.md

 **Summary**:
 I have made a few scripts to download all the required data.
 On a fast internet connection, that should not take a lot of time.
 The only moderately heavy file is VGG Features for mscoco dataset.

-The script requires a few libraries : Keras, NumPy, SciPy, spacy, sklearn just pip them before running these scripts
+The script requires a few libraries : Keras, NumPy, SciPy, spacy, sklearn.
+Just pip them before running these scripts

 All the python scripts are in 'Scripts' folder.
 *TODO*: Comment on python scripts